istanbuljs/caching-transform/readme.md

 ##### transform

-Type: `Function(input: string, additionalData: *, hash: string): string`
+Type: `Function(input: string|buffer, additionalData: *, hash: string): string|buffer`

- - `input`: The string to be transformed. passed through from the wrapper.
+ - `input`: The value to be transformed.
+It is passed through from the wrapper.
  - `additionalData`: An arbitrary data object passed through from the wrapper.
 A typical value might be a string filename.
  - `hash`: The salted hash of `input`.
 Useful if you intend to create additional cache entries beyond the transform result (i.e. `nyc` also creates cache entries for source-map data).
-This value is not available if the cache is disabled, if you still need it, it can be computed via [`md5Hex([input, salt])`](https://www.npmjs.com/package/md5-hex).
+This value is not available if the cache is disabled, if you still need it, the default can be computed via [`md5Hex([input, salt])`](https://www.npmjs.com/package/md5-hex).

-The transform function should return a `string` containing the result of transforming `input`.
+The transform function will return a `string` (or Buffer if `encoding === 'buffer'`) containing the result of transforming `input`.

 ##### factory